-Error messages about software or hardware malfunctions, displayed at the errors level

-- Output from the debug commands, displayed at the warnings level - Interface up/down transitions and system restart messages, displayed at the notifications level - Reload requests and low-process stack messages, displayed at the informational level
+- Error messages about software or hardware malfunctions, displayed at the errors level - Output from the debug commands, displayed at the warnings level - Interface up/down transitions and system restart messages, displayed at the notifications level - Reload requests and low-process stack messages, displayed at the informational level local7.debugging

 The EXEC command show logging displays the addresses and levels associated with the current logging setup.
-The command output also includes ancillary statistics.
+The output of this command also includes ancillary statistics.